 Rolling hills and fresh green pasture, steep forest gullies and heavily wooded areas remind the walker of the magnificence of the area, reminiscent of the early colonial days.
 The return to Erica Hotel, via the main road, is ample reward.

 Grade: Steep.
 Distance: 600m.
 Time: 30 min

 This walk can be accessed from the Cooper’s Creek turnoff or Thomson Bridge on the Walhalla Road.
 The distance is about the same.
 Follow the old railway line, to the track turnoff.
 The track runs down to the Thomson River and ends at the river diversion named the Horseshoe Tunnel.
 You can walk around the dry riverbed for 1km if you want to see the other side.
-This diversion was created to access the riverbed, which was used for gold extraction.
+This diversion was created to access the riverbed, enabling gold to be extracted from the now dry riverbed.

 Grade: Medium.
 Distance: 9 km.
 Time: 3 hours.

 Start at the Erica Hotel and wander down Mathieson’s Road with the bush on one side and lush farms on the other.
 Detour a little and experience the tranquility of the Erica Cemetery in its forest setting.
 Further on are the remains of one of Erica’s last sawmills.
 At the end of the road take the right hand fork onto the bush track which is, in season, a profusion of wildflowers.
 Make a left turn along the fence line.
 The area to your right was cleared in 1994-95 and re-seeded with species of the original bush.
 At the top of the hill you will find spectacular views of Mt Erica.
 Follow the track across the creek at the bottom of the fence line and turn to come back along the opposite side of the farms.
 This track follows Jacobs Creek with a typical series of dams used for irrigating potatoes.
 The track will bring you out at the Mill Park after which a short wander through the town will return you to the Erica Hotel.